magda-io/magda/doc/roadmap.md

 ✅ **Data Quality**: We currently calculate "data quality" based on an average of how many links work in a dataset and the Tim Berners-Lee 5-star data quality scale, but don't really explain this very well.
 We're changing this so that it's strictly based on the 5 star scale (broken link = 0 stars, naturally, as it isn't accessible), and making sure we explain this whereever its present.

-**MVP Dataset Feedback/Collaboration**: Using the contactPoint info attached to datasets to allow users to directly email data custodians... precursor of the more advanced features below.
+✅ **MVP Dataset Feedback/Collaboration**: Using the contactPoint info attached to datasets to allow users to directly email data custodians... precursor of the more advanced features below.

 **API Documentation**: Currently only the registry API has any documentation and this is often down - an effort needs to be made to clean this up.

-## Near-Term Priorities June 2018 - June 2019
+## Current Priorities June 2018 - June 2019

-**Saved Search**: Just as with eBay you can search for something you want to buy and be emailed when there's new items listed, on Magda you should be able to save a search for data and be notified when new datasets are posted that match it.

 **Exposing Usage to Custodians**: Currently data custodians publish data but have very little idea of how much take-up there is.
 We want to make it extremely easy for them to see how much their data is being viewed/downloaded.